micheal-ndoh/Docu/README.md

 ## Running locally (Docker Compose)

-This repository includes a `docker-compose.yml` that runs the Next.js app, Keycloak, and DocuSeal services for local development.
+This repository includes a `docker-compose.yml` that runs the Next.js app, Keycloak, and GIS Docusign services for local development.

 1. Start the stack: